 Overview

-Robotic knee replacement surgery is a procedure used to replace the damaged knee joint with an artificial joint with the aid of a robotic arm.
-Robotic surgery can be a minimally invasive and quick surgery that is associated with fewer complications.
+Robotic knee replacement surgery is a minimally invasive procedure, used to replace the damaged knee joint with an artificial joint with the aid of a robotic arm.
+Robotic surgery can be performed with smaller incisions, higher accuracy, minimal blood loss and comparatively shorter surgical duration.

 Alternate Name of Robotic Knee Replacement Surgery